Controlling Nitrification in Public Water Systems with Chloramines

 Finally, if you are sure an event has begun, act quickly to bring nitrification under control.

 The key to stopping nitrification is to starve the nitrifying bacteria of nitrogen.
-The most effective way to do this is to switch disinfectant from chloramine to free chlorine.
+The most effective way to do this is to temporarily convert your disinfectant from chloramine to free chlorine.
 When you take this step, keep these key points in mind:

 - PWS ID and name